Chintha2525/First-Webcode/README.md

-Hii all this is Ice and Fire API using async/await with fetch.
+Hii, this is Ice and Fire API using async/await with fetch.